LocalViT: Analyzing Locality in Vision Transformers: Experimental Results

 \section{Experimental Results}

 This section gives the experimental results for image classification.
 We first study how the locality brought by depth-wise convolution can improve the performance of transformers.
-Then we show the influence of a non-linear activation function placed after the depth-wise convolution.
-The layers that are equipped with locality also influence the network capacity and this is also studied.
-An ablation study of the hidden dimension expansion ratio $\gamma$ is also made.
+Then we investigate the influence of several design choices including the non-linear activation function, the placement of the locality, and the hidden dimension expansion ratio $\gamma$.
 All those experiments are based on DeiT-T~\cite{touvron2020training}.
-Finally, the study on the generalization to other vision transformers including T2T-ViT~\cite{yuan2021tokens}, PVT~\cite{wang2021pyramid}, TNT~\cite{han2021transformer} for image classification and the comparison with CNNs are made.
+Then, we study the generalization to other vision transformers including T2T-ViT~\cite{yuan2021tokens}, PVT~\cite{wang2021pyramid}, TNT~\cite{han2021transformer}, Swin transformer~\cite{liu2021swin} for image classification.
 The transformers that are equipped with locality are denoted as LocalViT followed by the suffix that denotes the basic architecture.